loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 ---
 ## Introduction

-Target audience of this blog is new LoopBack Next developers who have done LoopBack application development in the following environment:
+This article is for developers familiar with LoopBack who are interested in learning and using LoopBack-Next.

 - Nodejs v4, v6, or v8
 - Using JavaScript, more precisely [ECMAScript 5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition),